[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 also has key bindings to disable any axis on demand.

-comes in .zip archive (no installation). has a .toml text config.
+comes in a .zip archive (no installation). has a .toml text config.

 however, there are little to no settings that can be changed.